 blogs

-maximising rental returns: How bridging loans can help
+Maximising rental returns: How bridging loans can help

 As both tenants and landlords continue to face financial pressures, the arguments for and against rental increases show no sign of letting up.
 With the average rent in the UK now at £1,220 per month according to Zoopla – an 8.3% annual increase – the topic is back in the spotlight.